Appointments may be made by calling the Counseling Center at 221-3620, or by coming to the office in person.

 - suicide threats or attempts;

 - rape, sexual assault, or other trauma;

 - severely disorganized, psychotic, or out of control behavior.

 In general, if a student's immediate safety is at risk, this is an emergency.
 If you have doubts as to whether a situation truly is an emergency, please call and discuss it with us.
 We might decide if it is serious enough to warrant immediate intervention or we might set up a short-term follow-up plan for other urgent problems.

 In the event of an emergency during the academic year, a student can often be seen immediately.
 During regular working hours (8:00 a.m. -12:00 p.m. and 1:00 p.m. - 5:00 p.m.), a student can come directly to the Counseling Center at 240 Blow Memorial Hall or call the office at 221-3620.

 Emergency service is also available outside of business hours, at night, and on weekends by calling the Campus Police at 221-4596.
-They will contact the counselor on call.
-If the counselor determines that the student should be evaluated immediately, we will make arrangements to see the student at the Student Health Center.
+They will contact the counselor on call who will determine what response is necessary.

 Related pages on our website include:

 - 221-2510 Dean of Students Office

 - 258-5051 Avalon 24-Hour Sexual Assault and Domestic Violence Helpline